Emotion Coaching: The Complete Teacher's Guide toEmotion Coaching: The Complete Teacher's Guide: classroom practice and examples for teachers

 Emotion coaching has four core principles.
 Emotions give information, not good or bad labels.
 These moments are key for teaching learners (Gottman, 1997).
 Validate feelings before behaviour to build trust (Gottman et al., 1996).
 Set limits while accepting emotions to aid boundaries (Gottman et al., 1997).

-In practise, this might look like Mrs Thompson kneeling beside a tearful Year 2 learner who's upset about losing a game.
+In practice, this might look like Mrs Thompson kneeling beside a tearful Year 2 learner who's upset about losing a game.
 Instead of saying "You're fine, it's just a game," she responds with "I can see you're really disappointed about losing.
 That feels horrible, doesn't it?"
 Only after the child feels heard does she guide them towards appropriate responses.

 For teachers, Emotion Coaching transforms challenging moments from battles into bridges.
 When Year 5 student Marcus throws his pencil in maths, his teacher Mr Patel sees beyond the behaviour to the struggle underneath.
 This shift from controlling emotions to coaching through them creates classrooms where children feel safe to learn, make mistakes, and grow.